borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   - All chunkers now use the same input file reading code that supports sparse files (and fmaps), posix_fadvise, and buffer management.

+- borg cockpit: full-screen console-based status display (experimental)

+- borg mount: added a new implementation based on mfusepy, compatible with fuse2 and 3 (experimental)

+- shell completions: automatically generate completion scripts (based on shtab)

 - Command-line interface cleanups

   - remote repository URLs default to relative paths, using an absolute path